RackHD/docs/docs/rackhd/workflow_progress_notification.rst

 =============== =================== ==============================================================================================

 In progress message, milestone quantity will be set to `maximum` and sequence number to `value` while RackHD is installing OS.
-Take CentOS as an example, with completion of `postConfig` milestone, RackHD will send progress information to user with `value` 5 and `maximum` 6. `value` varies from 1 to 5 and with `maximum` fixed 6 during whole CentOS installation progress.

 **Secure erase task progress**